mtm90/Poker-app/README.md

 # How to Run

-Ensure you have SQLite and Newtonsoft.Json installed.
+Ensure you have SQLite, Newtonsoft.Json and SpectreConsole packages installed.
 Build and run the C# project in Visual Studio or using dotnet.
 Follow the prompts in the console to start a game, load a previous game, or view hand history.